jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 >[unfccc.int](https://unfccc.int/crfapp/).

 >[!WARNING]
->XML import: Make sure that you have write access *only and solely* to 4.
+>XML import to CRFReporter: Make sure that you have write access *only and solely* to 4.
 Land Use, Land-Use Change and Forestry (a.k.a LULUCF) and 7.
 KP LULUCF
 >sectors in CRFReporter.
 The bulk xml import in CRFReporter tries to clear all results in all sectors first.
 If you have for example write access
 >to 3.
 Agriculture sector you will delete existing results there.